The Cornwall We Want

 Strike Whilst The Iron's Hot (part 2)

-by Kipper, almost 4 years ago
+by Kipper, over 4 years ago

 I agree mostly with the thoughts of Despaired of Cornwall.